 This post may contain affiliate links, view our disclaimer for details.

-This post was originally published on October 4th, 2020 and has been updated on October 3rd, 2022.
+This post was originally published on October 4th, 2020 and has been updated on September 12, 2025.

 Why You’ll Love these Vegan Pumpkin Pecan Pancakes

-Now that it’s October, it’s officially pumpkin season.
+Now that it’s Fall, it’s officially pumpkin season.
 I’ve been testing out a few pumpkin recipes which means I have leftover pumpkin puree in my fridge basically all season long.
 Pumpkin season is the best season in my opinion and these pancakes definitely hit the spot.
 Below are a few other reasons to love this recipe:

-Great for Leftover Pumpkin Puree: This recipe is amazing if you need to use up some leftover pumpkin from making pies
+• Great for Leftover Pumpkin Puree: This recipe is amazing if you need to use up some leftover pumpkin from making pies

-Cozy Breakfast with Fall Flavors: warm, comforting, nutritious, and the perfect fall breakfast or brunch.
+• Cozy Breakfast with Fall Flavors: warm, comforting, nutritious, and the perfect fall breakfast or brunch.

-Refined Sugar-Free & Oil-Free: these healthy vegan pumpkin pancakes use coconut milk and maple syrup to help keep them moist and to add a touch of sweetness.
+• Refined Sugar-Free & Oil-Free: these healthy vegan pumpkin pancakes use coconut milk and maple syrup to help keep them moist and to add a touch of sweetness.

 Ingredient Notes